scienceacademy/web/content/assignments/readability.md

 ---
-title: "Readability"
+title: "Assignment: Readability"
 date: 2020-09-26T09:55:45-07:00
 draft: false
 ---

-Implement a program that computes the approximate grade level needed to comprehend some text, per the below.
+Implement a program that computes the approximate grade level needed to comprehend some text.
 <!--more-->

+Example:
 ```
 $ ./readability
 Text: Congratulations!
 Today is your day.
 You're off to Great Places!
 You're off and away!